How Ballpoint Pens Are Made

 In his incredibly informative article on the cost of manufacturing a ballpoint pen, Christoph Roser found pens, when bought in bulk from a manufacturer in China, available for a whopping $.035.

-Roser estimates the cost of material and production at around $.0201 for the most entry level click-action ballpoint pen.
+Roser estimates the cost of material and production at around $.0201 for the most entry level click-action ballpoint.

 Chart courtesy of Christoph Roser

 Now for higher end luxury ballpoints, there really is no set price for expensive pens.
-Luxury goods and precious metals, not to mention craftsman labor, will all have major impacts on the cost of how luxury ballpoint pens are made.
+Luxury goods, precious metals, and craftsman labor all significantly impact the cost of making luxury goods.

 What Are the Different Types of Ballpoint Pens?

-What makes a ballpoint pen is the writing point (the ball-and-socket) and the oil-based ink that dispenses fast drying, paste ink which can write on most surfaces.
+What makes a ballpoint pen is the writing point (the ball-and-socket).
+Also, the oil-based ink that dispenses fast drying, paste ink which can write on most surfaces.

 By Color Ink